glauberramos/css-architecture/README.md

  Uxing mixins (that are similar to functions) is very nice to avoid duplicate code and keep it reusable.
 It's nice also for consolidating cross-browser prefixes into a single function.

- A good library for SASS is [Compass] (http://compass-style.org/).
+ For common mixins you can see a library for SASS - [Compass] (http://compass-style.org/).
 For LESS you can use [LESS elements] (http://lesselements.com/) and for Stylus you can use [NIB] (http://visionmedia.github.io/nib/)

-### Create a file for base style for HTML tags and classes
+### Create a file for base style

+ For style that are for HTML common tags and generic classes you can create a _base.scss file.

  <pre lang="css"><code>
   h1 {